 TESTING: To really know your thyroid status you need 5 tests, all available from http://lef.org

 MTHFR GENE POSITIVE- IF YOU HAVE ONE OR MORE OF THE MTHFR GENES DO NOT USE ANY SUPPLEMENT CONTAINING 'REGULAR' FOLIC ACID.
 AVOID ALL PROCESSED AND FORTIFIED FOODS.
 THE ONLY FOLATE YOU SHOULD CONSIDER IS L-METHYLFOLATE.
 REGULAR FOLIC ACID MAY MAKE YOU WORSE.
 Use supplements that are either folate free or contain l-methylfolate.
-If you need help determining your genetic status and the influence of nutrition email for the information packet.
-Analysis of 23andme testing is available.
-23andme no longer provides analysis due to a ruling by the FDA but does provide the raw data needed fro analysis.
-Order your gene test here and email for an appointment.

 When T4 or T3 are low the body is less able to convert vitamin D into the active hormone and also cannot convert beta-carotene into retinol, the active form of vitamin A. Frequently there is low production of hydrochloric acid which leads to malabsorption of B-12 and iron.
 Following diagnosis and treatment with thyroid hormones you can help restore body levels of nutrients by increasing the amounts of these nutrients in food or with supplements for about 2-3 months.